borg286/sevtech/README.md

 * The dropoff button merges stuff in your inventory into nearby chests.
 Ie. if you have a nearby chest with cobble this dropoff button will push any cobble you have into that chest.
 If you're not already storing it then it should remain in your inventory.

 * FindMe lets you hover your mouse over an item in JEI, press 'Y' and any nearby chest with that item will smoke.

+* The Atlas (map) is now craftable for cases when you can't find a librarian, completing the quest at the same time.

 ## Step assist vs. auto-jump